De Vaux Continental

 The Continental De Vaux was an automobile produced by the Continental-De Vaux Company in Grand Rapids, Michigan.

 In April 1931, De Vaux-Hall Motors started production of an automobile based on the defunct Durant (automobile).
 Norman de vaux had been an executive with Durant.
 The car was called the 6/75 and used a 6-cylinder engine that had been modified by renowned engineer Col. Elbert J. Hall, whose company Hall-Scott Motor Car Company of Berkeley, California, had built engines for airplanes, tractors, buses, and boats, and who helped develop the famed World War I Liberty airplane engine with Packard's Jesse Vincent.
 The company had two plants - one in Grand Rapids and the other in Oakland, California.
 Poorly capitalized, after only 4808 cars built the company declared bankruptcy in Michigan court, citing $2 million in assets and $1.8 in liabilities, including $487,000 owed to engine maker Continental Motors Company.
 Continental purchased the Michigan assets of De Vaux-Hall and later changed the operation's name to Continental-De Vaux Company.

 Production of the De Vaux Continental (sometimes called vice-verso) took place during the 1932 model year.
 The car was basically the De Vaux 6/75 of the previous year, that itself was based on the former 1930 Durant (automobile).
 It rode on a 113 in. wheelbase and still carried the facelift that Count Alexis de Sakhnoffsky did for the De Vaux in 1931.
 The Hall-modified Continental 22-A 6-cylinder L-head engine was replaced by a Continental 32-A 6-cylinder L-head with a displacement of 214.7 c.i.
-(3518 ccm), delivering 84 HP @ 3400 rpm.
+(3518 ccm), delivering 84 HP at 3400 rpm.
 The car now was designated the De Vaux Continental 6/80.
 Offered were a standard coupe for $725 ($775 with rumble seat), a coupe and a sedan in custom trim for $845 each, and a new custom convertible coupe for $895.

 Assembly of the vehicles occurred in the former De Vaux-Hall plant in Grand Rapids (which was connected to their body supplier, the Hayes Body Corporation, by a bridge).

 Continental brought out its own cars for the 1933 and 1934 model years, not based on the Durant/De Vaux cars, but sold poorly so ceased production.